-St. Patrick School Parent-Student Handbook, Diocesan Athletic Handbook, and Volunteer Handbook are available on the school website for each family.
+St. Patrick School Parent-Student Handbook, Preschool Handbook, and Volunteer Handbook are available on the school website for each family.
 These handbooks are a guide to regulations and operations of the school.
 The Administration reserves the right to add or change policy as deemed necessary.
 A yearly parental sign-off form will be required for reading and reviewing the handbook(s).
+The electronic sign-off is part of the online enrollment/re-enrollment process.